isurika23/Guitar-Pal/README.md

 <img src="https://knowtechie.com/wp-content/uploads/2019/06/4-crowdfunding-products-fret-zealot-guitar-teaching-device.jpg" alt="Reference Product" width="400"/>

 *Image used for illustrative purposes only.
 All rights belong to the original manufacturer or creator.*

----

-> _This is a research-fhttps://knowtechie.com/wp-content/uploads/2019/06/4-crowdfunding-products-fret-zealot-guitar-teaching-device.jpgocused prototype aimed at improving beginner engagement and accuracy in guitar practice.
-Contributions, feedback, and collaboration are welcome!_